 The university provides degrees in fields such as education, nursing, communications, business management, marketing, computer science and information systems, engineering, and other fields.

-UT Tyler has more than 5,100 undergraduate and over 1,600 postgraduate students.
-It has a 17-to-1 student to faculty ratio.
+UT Tyler has nearly 6,400 undergraduates and over 2,800 postgraduates, for a student enrollment of around 9,200 overall.
+It has a 18-to-1 student to faculty ratio.

-University of Texas at Tyler consists of a traditional college of arts and sciences and four professional colleges:
+University of Texas at Tyler consists of a traditional College of Arts and Sciences and six professional Colleges:

 - Arts and Sciences

 - Business and Technology (including Computer Science)